Get insider access

 Compared To Other Headphones

 The Bose QuietComfort Headphones are the next iteration of the Bose QuietComfort 45/QC45 Wireless.
-Although both are nearly identical in design and have similarly outstanding levels of noise isolation, the QuietComfort Headphones have a more bass-heavy sound profile than their predecessor, and they come with an audio cable with an in-line mic so that you can take calls while wired.
+Although both are nearly identical in design and have similarly outstanding levels of noise isolation with the same app, the QuietComfort Headphones include an audio cable with an in-line mic so you can take calls while wired.
 However, they don't block out as much background noise as the Sony WH-1000XM4 Wireless.
 Their continuous battery life isn't quite as long-lasting either, though 26+ hours will still be more than enough to get you through long days on the go.

 If you're looking for more headphones, check out our recommendations for the best noise cancelling headphones, the best travel headphones, and the best Bose headphones.